Sport in Saudi Arabia

-Sport in Saudi Arabia is an important part of Saudi Arabian culture and the country participates in many international sporting competitions.
+Sport in Saudi Arabia is an important part of Saudi Arabian culture and the country participates in many international sporting competitions along with multiple esport competitions.
 Football is a particularly popular sport and Saudi Arabia has won the Asian Cup on three occasions, while other sports such as cricket and basketball are also widely followed.

 In December 2019, the Saudi Arabian Olympic Committee approved the launch of five new sports federations each for hockey, lacrosse, rugby, baseball and softball, thus taking another step towards diversifying the country's sports landscape.

 Football

 Football is the most popular sport in Saudi Arabia.
 In recent years, the sport has grown in popularity, and some Saudi players currently play in Europe.
 The Saudi Arabia national football team is governed by the Saudi Football Federation (SFF).
 The SFF organises the Saudi leagues, and the Saudi Arabian Cup.
 The Saudi national team has competed in six FIFA World Cup competitions, in 1994, 1998, 2002, 2006, 2018 and most recently, in 2022.
 The Saudi team has also competed in seven AFC Asian Cup competitions, first in 1984.
 Achievements from the AFC Cup include being the Champions in 1984, 1988, and recently, in 1996.
 The current player of the year is Hussein Sulaimani, who is the captain of Saudi Arabia football team.
 Saudi Arabia also regularly participate in the Arabian Gulf Cup, AFC Champions League, and Arab Nations Cup.
 The kingdom is set to host Supercopa de Espana for the first time.
-However, the response of international fans, especially from Spain, hasn't been too well, with only under 10% of the tickets been sold till now.
+However, the response of international fans, especially from Spain, hasn't been too well, with only under 10% of the tickets been sold until now.
+Saudi Arabia will host two big football competitions in the coming years: the AFC Asian Cup in 2027 and the FIFA World Cup in 2034.